What does “Direct Patient Care Experience” mean?

 Can I still apply if my cumulative or science GPA is not 3.0?

-Your cumulative and science GPA must be 3.0 or higher in order to be eligible to apply to the Augsburg College PA Program.
+Your cumulative and science GPA must be 3.0 or higher in order to be eligible to apply to the Augsburg University PA Program.
 If your cumulative or science GPA is lower than 3.0, we suggest that you work with an academic counselor at your school to develop a course plan that will help you increase your GPA in a timeline that is acceptable to you.

 Who should I ask to write my letters of recommendation?